MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex2_Azure_Defender.md

 1. Select **Sample alerts** from the command bar. **Hint:** you may need to select the ellipsis (...) button from the command bar).

-1. In the Create sample alerts (Preview) pane make sure your subscription is selected.
-Make sure all sample alerts are selected in the *Defender for Cloud plans* area and select **Create sample alerts**.
+1. In the Create sample alerts (Preview) pane make sure your subscription is selected and that all sample alerts are selected in the *Defender for Cloud plans* area.

+1. Select **Create sample alerts**.

     >**Note:** This sample alert creation process may take a few minutes to complete, wait for the "Successfully created sample alerts" notification.
 Once complete each of the alerts should appear in the *Security alerts* area.